kietuan/MIPS-Processor/README.md

-<h1 style="text-align: center;">Pipelined MIPS Processor</h1>
+<h1 style="text-align: center;">Superscalar MIPS Processor</h1>

 This is our project for Computer Architecture course.
-Here we implement a in-order Single-Issue Pipelined MIPS Processor.
-We also implement a Superscalar version.
+Here we implement a Two-Issue Dynamically Scheduled Superscalar MIPS Processor by using Scoreboard algorithm to exploit Instruction-level Parallelism.